 Wendy joined the Revolution as a guitarist and played on “Purple Rain,” and Susannah Melvoin signed on as a backup vocalist.
 Susannah also nearly became the princess of the royal court of the Revolution, one of several women who were engaged to be married to Prince without ultimately tying the knot; she is supposedly the inspiration for the Prince song “Nothing Compares 2 U,” made famous in a hit version by Sinéad O’Connor.
 The twins’ brother, Jonathan Melvoin, played percussion on Prince’s “Around the World in a Day” album.
 (He went on to play keyboards with the band Smashing Pumpkins before dying of a heroin overdose in 1996.)

-So when you’re cueing up your anniversary edition of “Purple Rain,” do so with the knowledge that half of the band plus the guest violinist on this revolutionary album were Jewish.
+So next time you’re cueing up “Purple Rain,” do so with the knowledge that half of the band plus the guest violinist on this revolutionary album were Jewish.

 Seth Rogovoy is a contributing editor of the Forward.